 The more some things change, the more some things remain the same.
 Since at least 14th Century Venice, businessmen have sought to transfer risk by insuring their liability and property against loss.
 While the types of liabilities and property insured may have changed and new insurance products created to insure them, the insurance principles applicable to coverage disputes remain essentially the same.

-For the past 40 years, Sills Cummis & Gross has represented corporate policyholders, insurance companies, insurance producers and insurance regulators in a wide range of insurance coverage matters.
+For the past 40 years, Sills Cummis & Gross has represented insurance companies, insurance producers, insurance regulators and corporate policyholders in a wide range of insurance coverage matters.
 While our practice began representing insurance companies, over the years it has increasingly focused on representation of corporate policyholders in addition to insurers.
 We have represented both policyholders and insurers in coverage and bad faith litigation involving Director & Officer Liability, Products Liability, General Liability, Errors & Omissions, Excess & Umbrella, Fidelity, Surety, Property and Life insurance policies.
 We have extensive experience with mass tort products liability coverage, having handled a half billion dollars of asbestos, medical product, drug product liability and environmental claims for policyholders and carriers.
 We have also represented corporate policyholders seeking coverage under their D&O liability policies, sometimes obtaining coverage after filing litigation and many times prior to suit.
 We have litigated additional insured coverage issues on behalf of property owners and governmental entities.

 In addition to the more common liability coverage disputes, we litigate property coverage claims.
 We successfully prosecuted on behalf of the insured, the only reported Law or Ordinance property insurance case in New Jersey, DEB Associates v.
 Greater New York Mutual Insurance Company, 407 N.J.
 Super.
 287 (App.
 Div.
 2009), where we recovered a property owner's cost of compliance with the current New Jersey Construction Code after a partial building collapse.
 We have represented various property owners in insurance claims resulting from hurricanes, flooding, fire and employee theft.